cakebatterandsprinkles/portfolio-gatsby/src/posts/42-typescript.md

 printInfo(fruit) // Prints: "Produce label: ST06, Available: true"
 ```

+<div id="classes"></div>

 ### Classes

-Classes define properties and methods of objects and can be referred as "blueprints" for objects,
+Classes define properties and methods of objects and can be referred as "blueprints" for objects.
+Classes in TypeScript are very much similar to the JavaScript classes with a few differences, such as access modifiers and abstract classes.

+If you know absolutely nothing about the class concept, read [this article](https://yagmurcetintas.com/journal/introduction-to-object-oriented-programming) first.
+If you do already know, the example below is there to remind a few simple things:

 ```typescript
 // class names conventionally start with a capital letter: